 Help us make a difference in children’s lives!
-REAP is offering a number of sponsorship opportunities for our second annual Essential Tribute Concert that will promote your business and support young struggling readers.
-Ready to be a sponsor?
-Click here to order your sponsorship.
+REAP is offering a variety of sponsorship opportunities for our second annual Essential Tribute Concert that will promote your business and support young struggling readers.
+We also welcome individual and family sponsors.

 “I’m Brent Sopel, former Stanley Cup Champion of the Chicago Blackhawks.
 School was a nightmare for me.
 It was literally the last place I wanted to be.
 The only good thing for me was that at my school there was an outdoor rink.”
 Brent Sopel grew up with reading issues.
 Now he helps kids so they don’t have to go through what he did.